CANTONESE AND TANG POEMS ; 3 sessions 18 July - 8 August, 2009

 YUSHIHOUSE (CHINESE) BOOK CLUB (1) "the unbearable lightness of being" by Milan Kundera : 19 Mar 2011

-GWEN BOOK CLUB (4) "the heart sutra" : 2 April 2011 -- One of the most important sacred texts of Buddhism / Zen Buddhism; only sixteen sentences, but full of wisdom, expounding the concept of EMPTINESS.
+GWEN BOOK CLUB (4) - THE HEAERT SUTRA : 2 April 2011 -- One of the most important sacred texts of Buddhism / Zen Buddhism; only sixteen sentences, but full of wisdom, expounding the concept of EMPTINESS.

 YUSHIHOUSE (CHINESE) BOOK CLUB (2) "the Soul Mountain" (1) by Gao Xing Jian : 30 April 2011